 The next is deciding with whom you want to communicate.
 Determine whether your campaign is targeting prospective customers for lead generation or existing ones to build loyalty.

 Personalization is essential in successful digital marketing efforts since people are more likely to open a personalized message or email.
 Segmentation also allows your business to take advantage of audience targeting — exposing your advertising to a certain demographic based on characteristics such as age and lifestyle interests.

 After you know who your target audience is and what you want them to do, it’s time to define success.
 Determine which metrics are valuable for information to provide the insights your business needs — those categories will change depending on the goals you established in step two.

 It’s important to know how to interpret and understand the data and the “averages” to gauge performance.
 For example, the average email click-through rate (CTR) is 2.44%.
 Seeing a jump to 5% indicates your emails are outperforming the norms.

 Choose Your Channels and Set Your Budget

 Next up — figuring out where to find your audience.
 A video game manufacturer advertising to teenage boys should use different channels than a skincare company for Gen X women.
+One might use video ads while the other might use guest posting.
 Choose the one delivering the best results for your investment — whether it’s pay-per-click (PPC) marketing or SEO-powered sales copy.